ONSgeo/Area_Classification/area_classification/config.md

 ```

 ## Updating
-Please update this when you can - for example, if anotherc.yaml file is added, update this as part of your pull request.
+Please update this when you can - for example, if another .yaml file is added, update this as part of your pull request.